daisylau1118/CMPUT404-Assignment5/README.md

 Generally everything is LICENSE'D under the Apache 2 license by Abram Hindle.

+Modifications is LICENSE'D under the Apache 2 license by Daisy Lau.

 freetests.py is LICENSE'D under a BSD-like license:

 From ws4py